resonate/resonate-embeddings-cookbook/README.md

 # Embeddings Cookbook

 This repository contains code examples for running machine learning models using Resonate Embeddings as features.
 It includes examples for training models with optuna and scikit-learn.
+We find that appropriate hyperparameter tuning is necessary to work with these data successfully, so we recommend adopting these patterns within your own stack.
-It does not include any data.
+This repository does not include any data.

 ## Overview

 Resonate embeddings are a synthesis of up to 90 days of online behavior made available at the individual level.
-These embeddings are used to improve the prediction and separation within your models.
+These embeddings may be used in isolation or in tandome with first party datasets, are may improve the predictive quality of your models, as well as their scale.

 ## Getting Started